Deltares-research/FloodsAndHealthTool/docs/overview.rst

-Why the Floods and Health Tool?¶
+Why the Floods and Health Tool?
 ^^^^^
 Floods can have significant effects on public health, which include direct injuries, destructed health infrastructures, mental health issues and the spread of water or vector-borne diseases.
 These consequences on human well-being can be assessed by incorporating health impacts into flood modelling to allow a comprehensive risk assessment by understanding potential hazards, vulnerabilities and exposures.